 These tools help you manage the ongoing operational requirements of your compliance program — tracking license renewal dates, distributing training, managing audit evidence, and monitoring regulatory changes:

 • NMLS (Nationwide Multistate Licensing System): The official system for applying for, managing, and renewing state money transmitter licenses.
-Access via NMLSOnline.com.
+Access the licensing portal at mortgage.nationwidelicensingsystem.org.
 Mandatory for all US fintechs with state MTLs.

 • Regology: AI-powered regulatory change management platform that monitors your regulatory feed and surfaces changes relevant to your specific business operations.

 • Drata / Vanta: SOC 2 Type II compliance automation.
 Continuously monitors your security controls and generates evidence for your annual audit.
-Required reading before you need a SOC 2 report for due diligence.
+SOC 2 Type II is now a non-negotiable expectation for institutional fintech investors (see Playbook 05) — start this process well before you need the report for due diligence.

 LeanPivot AI Tools for Fintech Founders